The Saudi “Oil Price Crisis” and Top Mega Trends of 2020

 Amber Lancaster: Welcome to this week’s Market Talk.
-I’m Amber Lancaster, joined by Paul Mampilly and Hudson Cashdan.
+I’m Amber Lancaster, joined by Paul Mampilly.
 Each week we look forward to sharing our viewpoints and giving insight into what’s on our radar.
 Today’s outlook is for the week of September 16, 2019.
-I’ll being by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+I’ll being by sharing with you what I’m watching and then we’ll hear from Paul.

-Before we begin, I just want to note that Paul, Hudson and I, along with Ian, Nick, Sarah, Patrick and Tamara are back this week after attending the 18th annual Total Wealth Symposium in Amelia Island, Florida.
+Before we begin, I just want to note that Paul and I, along with Ian, Nick, Sarah, Patrick and Tamara are back this week after attending the 18th annual Total Wealth Symposium in Amelia Island, Florida.

 As I noted in a recent YouTube interview with Paul — you can watch it on the Paul Mampilly YouTube channel — it was an experience like no other.
 From my own perspective, I had the chance to meet and talk with several of our readers Each and every person was absolutely wonderful.